Estimating Software Development TimeAgile Estimation

 where EP is the parametric estimate, Aold is the historic average time taken, Pold is the historic value of the parameter, Pcurr is the current value of the parameter in the current project

 So, if a team used to complete 50 story points in a 3-week sprint for a project that is similar to the current project, and our current project sprint length is 2 weeks, then our EP will be

 50/3 * 2 = 33 story points.
 The emphasis is always on the parameter, which in our case is the sprint length.

-Calculating multiple parametric estimates with different sprint lengths and story points for a project, can help narrow down on the variance and standard deviation.
+Calculating multiple parametric estimates with different sprint lengths and story points for a project can help narrow down the variance and standard deviation.
 This in turn can be used to approximate how many of these estimates fall under one standard deviation from the mean, which is the most likely estimate for the current project.

 Rough Order of Magnitude (ROM)

-When a project is in its initial phases, the accuracy of our estimates tends to be vague as we accommodate for many unknowns, but as we progress along the project the estimates tend to be more definitive in nature with lesser deviation in terms of accuracy.
+When a project is in its initial phases, the accuracy of our estimates tends to be vague as we accommodate for many unknowns, but as we progress along the project the estimates tend to be more definitive with lesser deviation in terms of accuracy.

 PERT, also known as Project Evaluation Review Technique is another statistical estimation technique that incorporates all the uncertainties in the estimates.
 It is based on the idea that any task can have a broad range of estimates depending on unknowns.
 It is divided likely into the following points:

 O = Optimistic Estimate M = Most-likely Estimate P = Pessimistic Estimate